webhintio/hint/packages/sonarwhal/docs/contributor-guide/guides/create-custom-rule.md

 Now navigate to `src/rules/validate-footer/validate-footer.ts`.
 You can see that there is already some code there.
-The rule class contains a constructor `constructor`, a static property `meta`, and a property `id`.
+The rule class contains a constructor `constructor` and a static property `meta`.
 At the end of the `constructor`, it use `context.on` to subscribe the rule to events the rule needs to listen to.
-The parameters for  `contexts.on` are the rule id, the name of the event and the validating function triggered upon the events.
+The parameters for  `contexts.on` are the name of the event and the validating function triggered upon the events.
 In the generated template by the wizard, the `element::footer` event is already populated for us so we can focus on implementing the actual validateFooter function.
 As shown in the code below, we have access to the